 Remembering that the recruiter is going to be only scanning your resume and spending a few seconds to look at what you have to offer you really do not want to be writing war and peace.
 An ideal length for a career summary is just 3 to 6 lines only.

-This should be more than enough for you to be able to summarize why it is that the recruiter should be hiring you over anyone else.
+This should be more than enough for you to be able to summarize why it is that the recruiter should be hiring you for anyone else.
 Anything longer and it will just not get read and you will not have gained any benefits.

 What Should Your Summary Cover?

 The idea is to briefly and effectively show that you are a perfect match for the role that they are trying to fill and that you will be bringing skills and abilities that will truly benefit them.
 So the first thing that you need to do is to fully understand exactly what it is that they are looking for from that exceptional candidate.

 You need to look through their advert, job description, and even the company website to fully understand what they truly value in an employee and what the specific job listing is looking for.
 List out the specific things that they want from the specific job listing and try to arrange that list into what you feel is most important to them.